MontelioneLab/AISAR/README.md

 ## RPF webserver
 For doubleRecall analysis: https://montelionelab.chem.rpi.edu/rpf/

-# AlphaFold-NMR Scripts with Demo
+# AlphaFold-NMR R and Python Scripts with Demo

 *** all paths in the scripts need to be changed to your local path